ZhiruiFeng/ZephyrOS/apps/zmemory/MIGRATION_COMPARISON.md

+# Migration Notes

+## AI Task API Migration – Lessons Learned

+During the AI Task endpoints refactor we hit a regression where the frontend started throwing `Failed to fetch` errors and creating new tasks failed with a `PGRST204` Supabase error.
+Root causes and mitigations:

+- **Schema mismatches:** the new repository expected columns such as `retry_count`, `max_retries`, and `priority` to exist on `ai_tasks`, but those values actually live in JSON metadata.
+Supabase therefore rejected inserts.
+  We now normalise request payloads and only persist columns that truly exist in the table; retry tracking, priority, guardrails, etc. are stored inside `metadata` just like the legacy implementation.

+- **RLS preventing reads:** the repository was instantiating a Supabase client with the anon key which is restricted by row‑level security.
+Switching the server side client to the service‑role key restored visibility of existing records for the authenticated user.

+- **CORS/preflight gaps:** new routes relied on middleware for CORS, but the OPTIONS handler wasn’t wired and did not echo the caller’s origin when the Authorization header was present.
+Adding an explicit `OPTIONS` export and teaching the middleware to honour auth-bearing preflights resolved browser failures.

+- **Frontend concurrency:** the editor re‑fetched agents/features every render
+  due to effect dependency loops, resetting the selected agent.
+We locked the effect to modal-open transitions and guarded against stale async state.

+### Takeaways for future migrations

+1. **Compare actual table schemas** (or dump from Supabase) before copying column names into repositories.
+Prefer `metadata`/JSON columns over hard fields if that is how the legacy route stored extra properties.
+2. **Normalise request payloads** at the service boundary: trim arrays, merge defaults, and remove `undefined` before calling Supabase so validation stays strict yet predictable.
+3. **Use the service-role client** for server routes that run under RLS to keep behaviour consistent with the direct Supabase SDK usage found in the legacy handlers.
+4. **Explicit OPTIONS handlers** should accompany every newly migrated route so CORS remains identical to the legacy splitter.
+5. **Watch React effect dependencies** when moving logic into hooks/components;
+   migrations are a good time to audit for redundant fetch loops.

+Keeping these checks on our migration template will save us from similar issues as we continue porting endpoints.

+---

 # Migration Comparison: Health Route

 This document shows the before/after comparison of migrating the health route from legacy pattern to the new architecture.